cogodaniel/transcricao/README.md

-# Trancrição de Chamadas Usando o Spech-to-text do Google
+# Call Transcrition Using Google STT